Anaminus/rbxfs/rule.md

 	- A string value.
 Basically any text as described above.
 - Name
 	- A string used to match an item.
-	- (word): Match the literal text.
 	- `*`: Match anything.
+	- (text): Match the literal text.
 - Class
 	- Similar to Name.
 Indicates the name of a class.
 	- Can be prefixed with `@` to select only the class name, and not any classes that inherit from it.
 - FileName
 	- A file name.
-	- Any characters that make up a valid file name.
+	- Any characters that make up a valid file name (enforced by the filesystem rather than the parser).
 	- May contain `*`, which matches 0 or more characters.

 ### Patterns and Filters